-Sanctions for violations of the Code are imposed on the basis of the gravity of the infraction, the number of infractions, the harm or potential harm to the University community, and any history of repeated violations by the student.
-In all cases of findings of responsibility, the offense is noted permanently in the academic record of the student.
-The appropriate sanctions to be recommended by the Honor Board Hearing Panel to the Dean's Designee may include but are not limited to:
+Sanctions for violations of the Code are imposed on the basis of the infraction and any history of repeated violations by the student.
+In all cases of findings of guilt, the offense is noted permanently in the academic record of the student.
+The appropriate sanctions to be recommended by the Honor Board Hearing Panel to the Dean's Designee for a guilty verdict may include: